apurbzz-1994/notion_habit_tracker_cli/README.md

 6. In the `.env` file, `PAGE_ID` is the identifier for a blank page where you'd like to set up your Habit Tracker dashboard.
 To do this, create a new page and make sure your Integration created in step 5 is connected (more on this here: [Add connection to pages](https://www.notion.com/help/add-and-manage-connections-with-the-api#add-connections-to-pages)).
 The page identifier is the 32 character code that can be found at the end of a Notion page URL

+7. You can select a timezone (set to Australia/Melbourne by default) so that certain messages will display the correct time.
+To do this, add a `TIMEZONE` key to the `.env` file and add the code for your desired timezone.
+All timezone codes can be found [here](https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568).

-7. The `NOTION_SECRET` and `PAGE_ID` is the bare minimum to use the CLI.
+8. The `NOTION_SECRET` and `PAGE_ID` is the bare minimum to use the CLI.
 You can now use the following command to dynamically create the dashboard setup for habit tracking, which involves creating two databases:

     ```
     nhabittracker setup dashboard "your_dashboard_name"